JimmieSmith1222/game-library/README.md

 Users can add, edit, and delete games from their library as well as update them for future DLC addons, etc.

 User Stories:
-As a user, I want to be able to add a game to my library.
+As a user, I want to be able to add a game to my library.<br>
-As a user, I want to be able to edit a game in my library.
+As a user, I want to be able to edit a game in my library.<br>
-As a user, I want to be able to delete a game from my library.
+As a user, I want to be able to delete a game from my library.<br>
-As a user, I want to be able to see the description I put in my games within the library.
+As a user, I want to be able to see the description I put in my games within the library.<br>
-As a user, I want to be able to see who the devs of said games are.
+As a user, I want to be able to see who the devs of said games are.<br>

 ![Screenshot 2024-06-15 113718](https://github.com/JimmieSmith1222/game-library/assets/163065468/9f684cb7-6de7-4260-87c2-26c96029f99c)
 ![Screenshot 2024-06-15 113731](https://github.com/JimmieSmith1222/game-library/assets/163065468/53a833ad-63aa-42b7-ba59-93cf0d83c121)